brorarangers/brorarangers.github.io/_posts/2017-10-19-a-look-ahead.md

 ---
 layout: article
 category: boardroom
-description: A look ahead to our home games until the end of the year.
+description: A look ahead to rest of October for Brora Rangers.
 headline:
 featured: yes
 image: yes